MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. In the Desktop recorder screen, select **Start recording**.
 1. Perform the actions that you want to record, and then select **Finish** on the bottom of the recorder window.
-1. Once the recording has saved successfully Select Got it to close the popup.
+1. Once the recording has saved successfully select **Got it** to close the message.
-1. Return to the web portal in your browser, and Select View recording.
+1. Return to the web portal in your browser, and Select **View recording**.

 > [!NOTE]
 > Depending on the length of the recording, it may take some time before the actions will be available.